 We have the right systems in place and our employees are trained on how best to protect from and respond to outbreaks–and we’re working with health authorities to constantly review and update infection control procedures.

 Our subsidiary, Remedy Healthcare, has introduced telehealth services for rehabilitation, physiotherapy, occupational therapy, exercise physiology and nursing support to enable eligible patients to continue receiving vital health treatment, despite the restrictions created by the COVID-19.

-To help reduce the financial impact of the COVID-19 pandemic, we have postponed all Private Health Insurance and Overseas Visitors Cover premium increases that were due to take effect from 1 April until at least 1 October 2020.
+To help reduce the financial impact of the COVID-19 pandemic, we postponed all Private Health Insurance and Overseas Visitors Cover premium increases for 6 months until 1 October 2020.

 We recognise that the COVID-19 pandemic is causing financial strain on many thousands of individuals, families and businesses, so we have developed a range of assistance options for our banking customers.

 These include the ability to temporarily pause repayments on loans, including credit cards; temporary interest rate relief on lending; and early access to term deposits without incurring any fees.

 With COVID-19 causing financial market volatility, our financial advisors and investment service team is providing advice and guidance to our customers about their financial wellbeing–now and into the future.

 And with private hospitals helping to meet the expected increases in patient demand caused by COVID-19, many of the healthcare assets in our Healthcare Property Trust have a vital role in the ongoing management of the pandemic and we are on-hand to support our hospital operators and tenants in these efforts.